aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/jsondatasource/_index.md

 ---
 title: JsonDataSource
+linktitle: JsonDataSource
 second_title: Aspose.Words for Java API Reference
-description: Provides access to data of a JSON file or stream to be used within a report.
+description: Provides access to data of a JSON file or stream to be used within a report in Java.
 type: docs
 weight: 356
 url: /java/com.aspose.words/jsondatasource/